 About Our Family Dynamics Classes

-If you are the parent or grandparent of an addict, our Family Dynamics Class is essential for helping you get through the pain, confusion and sense of hopelessness you may feel about failed past attempts getting help for your child or grandchild.
-Family Dynamics Class provides the support, encouragement and education you need to be there for your child/grandchild when they need you the most without resorting to enabling behaviors or anger.
+If you are the parent or grandparent of an addict, our “Family Dynamics Class” is essential for helping you get through the pain, confusion, and sense of hopelessness you may feel about failed past attempts to get help for your child or grandchild.
+The class provides the support, encouragement, and education you need to be there for your child/grandchild when they need you the most, without resorting to enabling behaviors or anger.

 Siblings have also benefited from participating in our Family Dynamics Class.
 When the disease of addiction impacts a family, siblings often feel as if the trust and deep love they felt for their brother or sister is irrevocably broken.
 We can help restore that trust and love by teaching siblings why addiction is a disease and not a behavior problem, what to expect from a recovering addict and how to help a sibling recover from their addiction.

 We also encourage our patients in substance abuse treatment to take our Family Dynamics Class, because of the lessons it imparts regarding the family dynamics of addiction and tools for repairing family relationships and letting go of the past.

 The Importance of Healthy Interpersonal Skills in Recovery